Ron Richard

-Ronald F. Richard (born July 4, 1947) is an American politician from the state of Missouri.
+Ronald Francis Richard (July 4, 1947 – June 9, 2023) was an American politician from the state of Missouri.
 A Republican, Richard served in the Missouri House of Representatives, including as Speaker of the House before being elected to the State Senate in 2010.
-He is the first speaker to later be elected Missouri senator in more than 100 years, the first in Missouri's history to serve as top leader in both houses of his state's legislature, and the fifth person in United States history to do such.
+He was the first speaker to later be elected Missouri senator in more than 100 years and became the first in Missouri's history to serve as top leader in both houses of his state's legislature, and the fifth person in United States history to do such after winning election for President Pro Tem of the Missouri Senate.
 Richard represented the 32nd Senatorial District.

+Background

 Personal life

-Background and education

 Richard was born in Parsons, Kansas.
 After moving to Joplin during his childhood, Richard graduated from McAuley Catholic High School in 1965.
-Richard attended Missouri Southern State University, receiving a bachelor of arts in 1969.
-He then furthered his education by attending graduate school at Southwest Missouri State College, receiving his master of arts in 1971.
+Richard attended Missouri Southern State University, receiving a Bachelor of Arts in 1969.
+He then furthered his education by attending graduate school at Southwest Missouri State College, receiving his Master of Arts in 1971.

-Richard currently lives in Joplin with his wife, Patty.
-They have two children together: Kara and Chad.
+Richard lived in Joplin, Missouri with his wife, Patty.
+They had two children together: Kara and Chad.

+Richard died from complications of bladder cancer on June 9, 2023, at the age of 75.

 Career

-Richard is a partner in A&R Development and C&R Development Corporation.
-Additionally, Richard has full duties with C&N Bowl Corporation.
+Richard was a partner in A&R Development and C&R Development Corporation.
+Additionally, Richard had full duties with C&N Bowl Corporation, a company owning bowling alleys.

 Group memberships and awards

-Richard is a member of the Joplin Elks Lodge, the Joplin Chamber of Commerce, the National Federation of Independent Businesses, the Joplin Industrial and Development Authority, the Joplin Kiwanis Club, Missouri Farm Bureau, Scottish Rite Bodies, the Valley of Joplin, the Joplin Knights of Columbus, and the Missouri Higher Education Savings Program Board (MOST).
-He is a former member of the Professional Bowlers Association and is the chairman of the Joplin 353 Downtown Development Corporation.
+Richard was a member of the Joplin Elks Lodge, the Joplin Chamber of Commerce, the National Federation of Independent Businesses, the Joplin Industrial and Development Authority, the Joplin Kiwanis Club, Missouri Farm Bureau, Scottish Rite Bodies, the Valley of Joplin, the Joplin Knights of Columbus, and the Missouri Higher Education Savings Program Board (MOST).
+He was a member of the Professional Bowlers Association and was the chairman of the Joplin 353 Downtown Development Corporation.

 Richard was the recipient of the Missouri Southern State University Outstanding Alumni award in 2003, the RCGA Statesman Award in 2004, the St. Louis Business Journal Legislative Award, the Community College Award, and has served as the 7th District delegate to the Republican National Convention on multiple occasions.